 - the impairment

 At the end of the hearing the panel produce a document called the Outcome and Reasons.
 It's a summary of the hearing and includes the information above, as well as the names of the panel members and the NMC representative.
 This document explains how the panel reached their determination and makes clear that the purpose of fitness to practise hearings is to protect the public, not to punish individual nurses, midwives and nursing associates.

 Witnesses are anonymised in the Outcome and Reasons document, however we may provide their names on request.
 Vulnerable witnesses, patients and third parties who are granted legal anonymity to protect their identity will remain anonymous.

 Information not available:

-- Photographs of the nurse or midwife or patients
+- Photographs of the nurse, midwife or nursing associate or patients

 - Names of vulnerable witnesses or patients